ropensci-review-tools/pkgstats/README.md

 10. `indentation` = Number of spaces by which code is indented (with `-1` denoting tab-indentation).

-Numbers of nested expressions are counted as numbers of brackets of any type nested on a single line.
+Numbers of nested expressions are counted as numbers of brackets or braces of any type nested on a single line.
 The following line has one nested bracket:

 ``` r
 x <- myfn ()